vibinjoby/Ratings-app-RN/README.md

 ## Creating new components

-For convenience reasons this project uses template generator to simplify creation of new components.
+For convenience reasons the project uses template generator to simplify creation of new components.
 For example, to generate a new `Button` component run:

 `npm run component Button`